First, let’s discuss what an open concept home is. (in case you’ve never heard of that term.)

 Here is the same view from the newly renovated apartment.

-Gone is the charming cove ceiling and all of the mouldings, the arched doorway
+In addition, gone is the charming cove ceiling and all of the mouldings, the arched doorway. and ALL of the walls.

 Above is a sketch of my apartment drawn to scale.

-True, the renovated apartment had no bay window to begin with, but it did have everything else.
+True, the renovated apartment is different as it hasd no bay window to begin with, but it did have everything else.

 Actually, I did find two very small images before the reno, to show you what it once was. (clashing colors aside.)

 Yes, this is the same place two years ago.
-Please notice that the original floors are in great shape.
+Please notice that the original floors look to be in great shape.

 Folks, please let me remind you that this is a very quiet building.
 There are no parties here.